U.S. Visa Guides

 • Fee payment receipts

-• A passport-sized photo meeting U.S. State Department requirements
+• 2 Passport-sized photos meeting U.S. Department of State requirements

 Fee Description